Groovy Tutorial: Map Example

 Collect Entries

-Collect Entries method use for iterates through this Map transforming each entry using the transform closure and returning a map of the transformed entries.
+The Collect Entries method is used to iterate through this Map, transforming each entry using the transform closure and returning a Map of the transformed entries.

 def playerMap = [name: "Eric Cantona", team: "Manchester United", roles: "Striker", age: 28]